 In 2010, Silver’s group discovered that mice missing a single copy of a gene called Magoh have severely reduced brain size reminiscent of genetic microcephaly in people.
 “At the time, we really didn’t know why,” said Silver, who is also a member of the Duke Institute for Brain Sciences.

 The group zeroed in on neural stem cells which divide to form either a new stem cell or the beginning of a new neuron cell.
 The 2010 study found that the number of neural stem cells seemed out of balance with the number of neurons being produced in the Magoh-deficient brains.

-The researchers suspected that the time it takes for one stem cell to divide into two during mitosis could be responsible for the imbalance.
+The researchers suspected that the time it takes for one stem cell to divide into two -- a process called mitosis -- could be responsible for the imbalance.
 Other microcephaly-linked genes are known to control mitosis.
 But how mitosis defects caused microcephaly was unknown.

 As scientists watched those cells using cutting-edge live imaging techniques, they were surprised to see that the sluggish stem cells tended to differentiate into neurons, and were also more likely to die.

 “It’s really a combination that helps explain the microcephaly,” Silver said.
 “On one hand, you’re really not making enough new stem cells, and if you don’t have enough stem cells you can’t make enough neurons in the brain.
 On the other hand, some neurons do get made, but a lot of them die.”